A Comparison of Prior Elicitation Aggregation using the Classical Method and SHELF: Comparison of Aggregation Methods

 \subsection{Elicitation Implementation}

 The elicitation for the trial was held on the 21st of March, 2019.
+Five parameters were elicited from the experts, $\eta$, $\psi$, $\theta_1$, $\theta_2$, and $\theta_3$.
+In addition to this, the experts were also asked about ten seed questions.
+For each parameter and seed question, a median, quartiles, and minimum and maximum were elicited.
+These questions are provided in the supplementary material.

 Three consultant neurologists and neurophysiologists involved in the development and study of the ET agreed to take part in the elicitation.
-These experts were selected as they had a strong understanding of the background behind the ET, as well was the current RT methodology.
+These experts were selected as they had a strong understanding of the background behind the ET, as well as the current RT methodology.
 Two of the experts were directly involved in writing the grant application for the trial funding.

 The three experts had between eight and twenty-five years of experience of research in MND.
 Table~\ref{tab:exp} outlines the experts' self assessed knowledge and expertise.
 All of the experts believed they were at least as knowledgeable about the ET as they were about the RT.